 - Select Unicode (UTF-8) from the text encoding menu in the Save as dialog box

 If you have a vCard file of contacts from an address book or other service, this is a simple way to import these contacts directly into Capsule.
-To do this:
+You can for example export your iPhone contacts through iCloud to a vCard file which can then be imported into Capsule.
+To import a vCard file:

 - Click the Import Contacts button at the top-right of the screen click